judgedred/cinema-reactive/README.md

 The design can seem a little bit poor, because the main focus was functionality and Java technologies.
 It is not the final version of the project.
 Work will go on by improving knowledge in Java and making project more up to date.

 Java and web technologies used in the project: DAO pattern, MySql database, Maven project object model, Hibernate + JPA + JDBC, JUnit tests, Spring DI, Ajax + jQuery, CSS, Intellij Idea IDE.

+Update:
+v2.0: added spring mvc with spring forms and json.